-Setore me, the undersigned authority, a Notery Public in and for the County of Williamson, State of Texas, on this day personally appeared Jalan Rocha.
-Advertising Agent of the Round Rock Leader, which is a newspaper of general circulation published in the county of Williamson in the state of Texas, who being duly sworn by me, states that the attached advertisement was published at the lowest published rate for Classified advertising in said newspaper on the following date(s), to wit, and that the attached is a true copy of said advertigement: the following date(s), CITY OF ROUND ROCK NOTICE OF 30-DAY PUBLIC COMMENT PERIOD AND PUBLIC HEARING COBG FIVE-YEAR CONSOLIDATED PLAN LISCAL YEARS 2019-2023 AND FY 2019 ACTION PLAN The, first date of Publication 06/08/2019, last date of Publication 06/08/2019, web and print times Published 1, Legal ads 6 C.
+Before me, the undersigned authority, a Notary Public in and for the County of Williamaon, State of Texas, on this day personally appeared Jafon Roche.
+Advertising Agent of the Round Rock Leader, which is a newspaper of general circulation published in the county of Wildamson in the stale of Texas, who being duly sworn by me, stales that the attached advortisement was published at the lowest published rate for Classified advertising in said newspaper on the following date(s), to writ and that the attached is a line copy of said advertisement: the following date(s), CITY OF ROUND ROCK NOTICE OF 30-DAY PUBLIC COMMENT PERIOD AND PUBLIC HEARING COBG FIVE-YEAR CONSOLIDATED PLAN FISCAL YEARS 2019-2023 AND FY 2019 ACTION PLAN The, first date of Publication 06/06/2019, last date of Publication 06/08/2016, web and print times Published 1, Legal ade 6 C.

-ROUND ROCK CDBG DEPT, CHY OF 221 E MAIN ST ROUND ROCK, TX 78664-5271
+ROUND ROCK COBO DEPT, CITY OF 221 E MAIN ST ROUND ROCK, TX 78884-5271

-0000468470 Invoice/Order Number: Ad Cost: \$395.40 \$335.40 Pa'd: \$0.00 Belance Due:
+Invoice/Order Number, 0000488470

+Ad Cost: \$335 4D

+Paid \$335,40

+Balance Due \$0.00